sheharbano/bro/doc/user-manual/guidelines.rst

 Exercises
 ---------

-We should add a set of exercises to each chapter (or section where appropiate).
+We should add a set of exercises to each chapter (or section, where appropiate).
 These exercises should demonstrate the main lessons learned in the corresponding discussion, usually using trace files that we provide online.
 Please also provide a sample solution (this